 Steel is one of the most common building materials for both buildings and furniture items.
 It is often chosen for its resilience and low cost.
 Steel is cheaper than other building materials and has benefits like being lightweight, which means lower foundation costs.
 Presently, steel boasts that it’s the most recycled material of all the most common building materials.

 What does it mean for something to be the “most recycled material?”

 Though the general public understands recycling as one of the most beneficial ways to address climate change, it’s undergone significant criticism in recent years.
 Recycling, though better than materials ending up in the landfill, is inferior environmentally to reducing and reusing.
 Recycling still requires a manufacturing process, therefore, contributing to global carbon emissions in a way that could be avoided by reducing or reusing (BBC).

 Additionally, the recycling industry struggles with a supply and demand mismatch.
-Much of the material put into recycling facilities ends up being disposed of in landfills despite the best efforts of those recycling it.
+Much of the material put into recycling facilities end up being disposed of in landfills despite the best efforts of those recycling it.
 With their significant methane production, landfills ultimately contribute more to the problems of greenhouse gas emissions that are devastating our planet.
 A material getting “recycled” says very little about whether the material actually gets recycled or disposed of in an eco-friendly way.

 Plastic is another material commonly used in the manufacturing of furniture.
 Plastic is applauded for being durable, inexpensive, and safe.
-It is so common, it is present in a significant number of materials, often without buyers knowing it’s there (Green Building Solutions).
-Plastic can seem like the more financially conscious option for many reasons; it’s pest repellent, weather-resistant, and inexpensive to replace.
-An additional benefit of plastic is that it is often used as supplementary material to strengthen classic building materials like wood.
+It is so common, that it is present in a significant number of materials, often without buyers knowing it’s there (Green Building Solutions).
+Plastic can seem like the more financially conscious option for many reasons; it’s pest-repellent, weather-resistant, and inexpensive to replace.
+An additional benefit of plastic is that it is often used as a supplementary material to strengthen classic building materials like wood.